-Amy Ainsworth is the mother of 5 year old twin girls, whose appearance together, in photographs is surprising and fascinating at the same time – how could it be any other way when you see a pair of big green eyes showing off from behind brown curls of one of the girls, next to the coffee-coloured eyes and black, straight hair of the second twin?
+Amy Ainsworth is the mother of 5-year-old twin girls, whose appearance is both surprising and fascinating – how could it be any other way when you see a pair of big green eyes showing off from behind the brown curls of one of the girls, contrasting strikingly with the coffee-coloured eyes and black, straight hair of her twin sister?

-When she is not looking after her girls, Amy takes pictures, writes or holds public presentations.
-Her main subject is however not connected to the secrets of photography nor to the art of writing.
-Amy talks about what the life of a person suffering from epilepsy, depression and obsessive compulsive disorder looks like- that is, her life1.
+When she is not busy being a mom, Amy is working as a photographer, writing, or presenting public lectures.
+The subject of these presentations, however, is not connected to the secrets of photography or to the art of writing.
+Amy talks about what the life of a person suffering from epilepsy, depression and obsessive compulsive disorder is like—what it is like to live her life1.

 “There are many forms of epilepsy.
 Mine is prefrontal or temporal and uncontrollable.
 This means that there are a lot of things I cannot do (like driving), and the fits are incontrollable.”
 (Amy Ainsworth)

-Amy knows no frustrations.
-She doesn’t keep a record of the ones not knowing or unwilling to treat her well.
-She is free to talk about herself and feels it is worth it to make the life of people suffering from one or more neurological and psychical disorders more visible, through her own story.
+Amy rises above her frustrations.
+She doesn’t keep a record of people who are unable or unwilling treat her well.
+She talks freely about herself and feels it is worth it to make more visible the life of people suffering from one or more neurological and psychological disorders, through her own story.

-With this purpose in mind, Amy classifies and describes, with deep lucidity, both her needs and, implicitly, those of the ones which, like her, are confronted with various mental disorders, as well as the inappropriate reactions or attitudes of people which she came in contact with, in different stages of her life.
-There are 4 big categories of situations which a person suffering from a mental disorder is faced with in his/her life, says Amy: 1) the attitude change; 2) identity defined by disability; 3) fixation on healing and 4) insult.
+With this purpose in mind Amy describes with great lucidity both her needs and those of those who, like her, are confronted with various mental disorders.
+She also relates the inappropriate reactions or attitudes from people with whom she came in contact during the different stages of her life.
+There are four main categories of responses which a person suffering from a mental disorder is faced with, says Amy: 1) the attitude change; 2) identity defined by disability; 3) fixation on healing, and 4) insult.

 The attitude change

-The attitude changes of the ones coming in contact with a disabled person can be dived in four large patters, says Amy.
-Some people become way too nice when they realize they are in the company of a disabled person.
-This type of reaction conveys that the latter is not regarded as a normal person, as he/she would like to.
-Others presuppose the disabled person is implicitly less intelligent and start behaving as such.
-A third change of attitude comes from the ones making unnatural efforts to include those with disabilities, either out of pity, or out of a sense of moral responsibility.
-At the opposite pole, there are also the ones which exclude disabled people, because they think they are incapable to integrate in certain activities, without even thinking or asking if they want to be involved.
-Such unilateral exclusion decisions strengthen the disabled person’s limited view on life and rob them of the possibility of choice and self-determination.
+The attitude changes of people who come into contact with a disabled person can be divided into four patterns, says Amy.
+Some people become overly pleasant when they realise they are in the company of a disabled person.
+This type of reaction conveys that the person with the disability is not regarded as a normal person.
+Others consider the disabled person less intelligent than them and start talking down to them.
+A third change of attitude is when people make unnatural efforts to include those with disabilities, either out of pity, or out of a sense of moral responsibility.
+At the opposite end of the spectrum, some people exclude disabled people because they think they are incapable of participating in certain activities, without even thinking or asking if they want to be involved.
+Such situations reinforce the disabled person’s limited view on life and rob them of the possibility of choice and self-determination.

 Identity defined by disability

-Disabled people long for their identity to be recognized – unique in its complexity, instead of exclusively being regarded through the lens of their disability.
+Disabled people long to be fully recognised in their uniquely complex identity, instead of being regarded exclusively through the lens of their disability.
 They hope people will notice their character traits, talents, abilities, willpower, tastes, passions and ambitions.
 Disability is just a part of their lives and they don’t want that to receive disproportionate attention.